isabella232/ContactAngle/README.md

 The algorithms, however, are kept identical to the original code.

  ----------------------------------------------------------------

 ##  See  [src/ContAngle](src/ContAngle) for specific details on Contact-angle codes.

 ##  See  [src/script/README.md](src/script/README.md) for compilation/build instructions.

+##  For a docker image with pre-compiled binaries see https://hub.docker.com/r/aliraeini/porescale.

 See also README files for other modules which are located in their own directories:
 [src/libvoxel](src/libvoxel), [src/script](src/script) and in [thirdparty](thirdparty).